shedwyn/bias-tracker/general_notes/Proposal_formal.md

 **What is your web app going to do?**
 **How does a user interact with it on a high level?**

-*2 types of users:  1) participant, 2) administrator.
+*2 types of users:  1) author, 2) administrator.
 They can be one in the same.*
-_NOTE:  iSubject will be used to describe the individual **about** whom the incident is being filed_
+_NOTE:  subject will be used to describe the individual **about** whom the incident is being filed_

-* It is easier to speak of this in terms of the goal behind the product.
-Simply, this program is being developed to give the person who feels she is experiencing unconscious gender bias in an organizational setting a sense of control.
-How?

-* The user is able to record all incidents that appear as if they *could* be unconscious (or conscious) gender bias.
-She can then see statistics regarding incidence (positive(inclusion) or negative(exclusion)) of occurance (of those she recorded) by iSubject, by location, or just overall.
-Later analysis with a cooler head enables her to see the incident for what it really was (bias or not) and where she could have taken action that might have changed the end result of the incident
-    * see also "Touchy-Feely Psychological Crap" section at bottom
+* The author is able to record all incidents that appear as if they *could* be unconscious gender bias as an "Incident" and save to a database with a "type" field set to "exclusion".
+She will also be able to record Incident of "type: inclusion".
+This helps to pinpoint potential allies within the organization.
+Additional fields are the date and time of the Incident, a text field for free-form detail, the names of all individuals who were the "subjects" creating or participating in the Incident, and a multiple choice field, "descriptor".
+Descriptor field choices are common behaviors that exemplify the two types and are added to help the organization see what specific behaviors are being exhibited by the individual subjects.
+In some cases, behaviors can be explained by cultural differences rather than being actual gender bias.

+* The author can see what percentage of her logged Incidents were marked as exclusion or inclusion, as well as the numbers of times she tagged incidents with particular descriptor tags.

+* Administrators will be able to see the same data as an author can see about her own logged incidents, but the data will pertain to the "subject" of reported Incidents:
+  * How many times that individual was the subject of any Incident
+  * Percentages of Incidents that were marked inclusion v. exclusion
+  * The count of named descriptors used to illustrate individual's behavior.

 ## Specific Functionality

 **What is _every_ specific page or interface and _every_ action the user can take?**
 **Pick the minimum feature set for your product to work.**

-* 1. allUser page - login screen *match name to db*
+* 1. Login page - login screen *match name to db*
 * 2. Home/Menu page
-* 3. Add an incident page
+* 3. Log Incident page
-* 4. Edit an incident page
+* 4. Show statistics page for self as author
-* 5. Add/Edit a Subject and/or Author
+    * percentages of inclusive or exclusive logged incidents
+    * count of different descriptors logged overall
-* 6. Show statistics page (type of stats chosen from Directional page)
+* 5. Show statistics page for selected subjects
-    * incident type ratios for Author
-    * incident type ratios for Subject
-    * generate graph showing numbers of incident type sub descriptors (color code neg blue and pos orange) for Author
+    * percentages of inclusive or exclusive logged incidents
-    * generate graph showing numbers of incident type sub descriptors for Subject
+    * count of different descriptors logged overall

 ## Data Model

 **What are the "nouns" in your project?
 What do they represent?
 What do you need to save in the DB?
 What are the specific fields on each?
 How do you need to search for specific instances of nouns?**

+* User
+  * using Django's built-in User class to handle login, authentication, and to populate the "author" field of each Incident.

 * Person
     * ID Num (unique) *automatic*